-- The maximum size of the Bibs shall be 24cm (width) x 20cm (height). - The height of the digits on the Bibs shall be no less than 6cm and no more than 10cm. - The maximum height of the identification above the digits shall be 6cm. - $\bullet\ \ \$ The identification may display the name/ World Aquatics Partner's logo. - The maximum height of the identification below the digits shall be 4cm.
-The identification may display the name/logo of the Host City and the year. - The library display the name/logo of the Host City and the year.
-The Bibs shall be printed in suitable colours in order to ensure maximum visibility of the digits. - The Bibs must be worn fully visible during Competitors' introduction and award ceremonies.
+- The maximum size of the Bibs shall be 24cm (width) x 20cm (height). - The height of the digits on the Bibs shall be no less than 6cm and no more than 10cm. - The maximum height of the identification above the digits shall be 6cm. - $\bullet\ \ \$ The identification may display the name/ World Aquatics Partner's logo. - The maximum height of the identification below the digits shall be 4cm. - $\bullet\ \ \,$ The identification may display the name/logo of the Host City and the year. - The Bibs shall be printed in suitable colours in order to ensure maximum visibility of the digits. - The Bibs must be worn fully visible during Competitors' introduction and award ceremonies.